 With augmented reality filters a brand can show off their personality through creative filters that match their brand image and relate to their target audience.
 For example, AR filter games can be used by a brand targeting young adults to engage their audiences and a brand focused on a female audience can create a makeup filter to beautify its followers.

-- Ray-ban: Raybans Instagram page now features 3 AR Filters.
-They’re filters are mostly centered around letting the customer virtually try on their classic shades and see how they’d look on them before making that purchase decision.
+Raybans Instagram page now features 3 AR Filters.
+The filters let customers virtually try on their classic shades.
+Seeing how they’d look on them before making that purchase decision.
 A great way to encourage users to try it before you buy it, see an example of their filter in action below.

 An undeniable opportunity to engage your audience at the deepest level, brands can’t deny the power and popularity of augmented reality filters.